-(2a): When an PIN Device is turned on, the 5RG discovers and connects to the PIN Device at the first time, the 5RG determines if the PIN Device is an authorized User identified by a User Identity indicated in its UE configuration.
+(2a): When an PIN Device is turned on, the eRG discovers and connects to the PIN Device at the first time, the eRG determines if the PIN Device is an authorized User identified by a User Identity indicated in its UE configuration.

-(2b): The serving network of the 5RG authenticates User Identity of the PIN Device based on its credentials, and then updates User Profiles of the services.
-In return, the network responds the 5RG with the authentication result and updated User Profiles of the registered services.
+(2b): The serving network of the eRG authenticates User Identity of the PIN Device based on its credentials, and then updates User Profiles of the services provided by the PIN Device.
+In return, the network responds the 5RG with the authentication result and updated User Profiles of the registered services if the PIN Device.

-(2c): The serving network of the 5RG further provides updated User Profiles of the services to 5G subscriber’s HPLMN.
+(2c): The serving network of the eRG further provides updated User Profiles of the services to 5G subscriber’s HPLMN.
 The HPLMN of 5RG updates its stored User Profiles of all impacted Users.

-(2d): Based on serving network’s policies, the serving network can update User Profiles of impacted Users and UE configuration towards 5RG.
+(2d): Based on serving network’s policies, the serving network can update User Profiles of impacted Users and UE configuration towards eRG.

-Step3: [Accessing services provided by PIN devices]
+Step3: [User/UE at home or out of home accessing services provided by PIN devices]

-Violet, Mr. Incredible’s daughter as an authorized user (User) of the service of a PIN Device, would like to use the authorized UE to access a registered application-A of a PIN Device behind a 5RG as a gateway UE.
+Violeta, Mr. Incruedible’s daughter as an authorized user (User) of the service of a PIN Device, would like to use the authorized UE to access a registered application-A of a PIN Device behind a 5RG as a gateway UE.

-- Case (a): When the User/UE is out of home, the 5RG uses connections with 5G network for the UE to request application-A of the PIN Device behind the 5RG.
+- Case (a): When Violet (User) using authorized UE is out of home, the 5RG uses connections with 5G network for the UE to request application-A of the PIN Device behind the 5RG.

-- Case (b): When the User/UE is at home, the 5RG discovers and connects the UE acting as an PIN Device and using 3GPP direct communication or non-3GPP accesses, based on stored UE policies of the UE or user preferences.
+- Case (b): When Violet (User) using authorized UE is at home, the 5RG discovers and connects the UE acting as an PIN Device and using 3GPP direct communication or non-3GPP accesses, based on stored UE policies of the UE or user preferences.

-- Case (c): When the User/UE is at home, the UE acting as a gateway UE discovers and connects with PIN Device directly via a non-3GPP access technologies, e.g. Bluetooth, WiFi, or via 3GPP direct communication, instead of via indirect communication over 5RG, based on stored UE policies of the UE or user preferences.
+- Case (c): When Violet (User) using authorized UE is at home, the UE acting as a gateway UE discovers and connects with PIN Device directly via a non-3GPP access technologies, e.g. Bluetooth, WiFi, or via 3GPP direct communication, instead of via indirect communication over 5RG, based on stored UE policies of the UE or user preferences.

 (3b): The User/UE requests to access application-A of the PIN device.
-Based on stored User Profiles of the PIN device with allowed Users, the 5RG/gateway UE can determine whether to accept access request of the PIN Device from the User.
+Based on stored User Profiles of the PIN device with allowed Users, the eRG/gateway UE can determine whether to accept access request of the PIN Device from the User.

-(3c): The 5RG/gateway UE can further perform user authentication of the application-A based on the security polices and credentials in stored User Profiles of the application-A.
+(3c): The eRG/gateway UE can further perform user authentication of the application-A based on the security polices and credentials in stored User Profiles of the application-A.

-(3d): The 5RG/gateway UE forwards the service access request to the PIN Device only if the user authentication is successful.
+(3d): The eRG/gateway UE forwards the service access request to the PIN Device only if the user authentication is successful.
 Otherwise, the 5RG/gateway rejects the request for service access.

-(3e): The 5RG/gateway UE starts to forward the traffic between the PIN Device and the UE.
+(3e): The eRG/gateway UE starts to forward the traffic between the PIN Device and the UE.

-- For Case (a), the 5RG supports indirect communication for forwarding the traffic over 5G network between the PIN Device and the UE.
+- For Case (a), the eRG supports indirect communication for forwarding the traffic over 5G network between the PIN Device and the UE.

-- For Case (b), the 5RG supports communication at home for forwarding the traffic between two PINs, i.e. the UE and the PIN Device.
+- For Case (b), the eRG supports communication at home for forwarding the traffic between two PINs, i.e. the UE and the PIN Device.

-- For Case (a), the gateway UE supports communication at home for forwarding traffic between two PINs, e.g. connected earbuds via Bluetooth and connected PIN device, e.g. media server.
+- For Case (c), the gateway UE supports communication at home for forwarding traffic between two PINs, e.g. connected earbuds via Bluetooth and connected PIN device, e.g. media server.

 Step4: [UE policies in the home settings]